apache/arrow-adbc/csharp/src/Drivers/BigQuery/readme.md

 ## Type Support

 There are some limitations to both C# and the C# Arrow implementation that limit how [BigQuery data types](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types) that can be represented by the ADBC driver.
 For example, the `BIGNUMERIC` type in BigQuery does not have a large value equivalent to C#.
-Also, the C# Arrow does library does not have a [Map](https://arrow.apache.org/docs/python/generated/pyarrow.map_.html#pyarrow.map_) implementation.

 The following table depicts how the BigQuery ADBC driver converts a BigQuery type to an Arrow type.